neurogym/neurogym/docs/envs.md

 ### MatchingPenny

+Doc:

-Logic: The agent is rewarded when it selects the same target as the computer.
+        The agent is rewarded when it selects the same target as the computer.

+        dt: Timestep duration. (def: 100 (ms), int)

+        opponent_type: Type of opponent. (def: 'mean_action', str)

+        rewards:

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: 0., float)

+        timing: Description and duration of periods forming a trial.

+        learning_rate: learning rate in the mean_action opponent

 Reference paper:

 [Prefrontal cortex and decision making in a mixed-strategy game](https://www.nature.com/articles/nn1209)

-Other parameters:

-opponent_type : Type of opponent. (def: 'random')

 Tags: [two-alternative](#two-alternative), [supervised](#supervised)